 - Shell Rock River (tributary of West Fork Cedar River)

 - Dry Run Creek, Cedar Falls

 - Dry Run Creek, Waterloo (subterranean, built over)

 - Poyner Creek

 - Spring Creek

 All tributaries of the Cedar River are considered “non-meandered”.
-In short, this means that the riverbed can be owned.
+This means that the riverbed can be privately owned.
 Most segments of these tributaries are part of a privately or publicly owned parcel which includes both land and water.
 In a few areas where part of a non-meandered stream is not included in any parcel, the riverbed is owned by the adjacent property owners.
 While much of these lands are owned by the respective City or County government, the streams themselves are not inalienable public lands and could theoretically be sold to a private entity.

 In contrast, several rivers in Iowa are considered “meandered”.
 This determination was made over 100 years ago by the original land surveyors in the state.
-The process in the 1800s was unsystematic, as some rivers in the state are not meandered – particularly in western Iowa – even though they are wider or longer than other rivers which are meandered.
+The process of surveying land in the 1800s was unsystematic, as some rivers in the state are not meandered – particularly in western Iowa – even though they are wider or longer than other rivers that are meandered.
 The main distinction between meandered and non-meandered streams is that meandered streams are unowned and therefore property of the State.
 Meandered streams are not part of any parcel, as they were never allowed to be owned.

 The Cedar River is the only meandered stream in Black Hawk County.
 However, only part of the river is meandered.
 The point at which the Cedar River changes from non-meandered to meandered is west line T89N, R13W in Black Hawk County.
 This north-south line is just upstream from Washington Park in Cedar Falls.